rkrishn7/objection-match/README.md

 ## Motivation

-I sought out to build a small language that makes it easy to express a search on a database by simply stating a set of constraints.
-Numerous front-end programmers, for example, often work with requesting, manipulating, and displaying data, but don't necessarily know/care how it is represented.
-One could just pass the set of constraints along to the server, but this still puts the burden on back-end programmers to build routines that output the corresponding query dialect.
-I saw that for many use-cases, all of this can be abstracted.
-Lo and behold, **ro.rqb** was born.
+I wanted to build a small language that makes it easy to express a search on a database by simply stating a set of constraints.
+Front-end programmers, for example, often work with requesting, manipulating, and displaying data, but don't necessarily know/care how it is represented.
+Requesting a set of data that meet certain constraints becomes easy when you can disregrard the underlying query language. **ro.rqb** lets you generate results by passing in a predicate that must resolve to true.
+It uses Objection to determine the relation between different tables and builds a relation tree that compiles to a [Relation Expression](https://vincit.github.io/objection.js/api/types/#type-relationexpression).
+Finally, it analyzes the constraints stated in the predicate and generates a database query.

-A common use case for this library is some search that contains a dynamic set of constraints.
-In a distributed setting, the set of constraints would occur on some client machine and be sent to the server for processing.
+A common use case for this library could be for a search that contains a dynamic set of constraints.
+In a distributed setting, the set of constraints would be defined on some client machine and be sent to the server for processing.
 This is where **ro.rqb** fits in.
-It provides an easy-to-read format for stating a set of constraints.
-On the server, the evaluation engine is responsible for parsing the _predicate_, building an Objection query, and returning the results.
+It provides a minimal, easy-to-read format for stating a set of constraints.
+On the server, the compiler is responsible for parsing the _predicate_, building an Objection query, and returning the results.

 ## Grammar